Spagettileg/reboot-pbf/README.md

 #### Business
 - Only registered users can donate and purchase Re-Boot products to help deliver assurance on personal data security and trading
 - Creation of a MyReBoot account is only for registered users to ensure bonafide credentials
 - Provide a simple and intuitive site for the user to click, search, read, create, add, update & delete own data.
-Access levels are determined through whether user has successfully registered
+Access levels are determind through whether user has successfully registered
 - Use customer feedback to further improve the offerings of Re-Boot
 - Monitor product demand to help generate positive marketing campaigns